Bilingual Books for Kids to Learn Spanish

 Disclosure: I received complimentary copies of the books below for review purposes; however, all opinions are my own.
 This post contains affiliate links.
 If you click through and make a purchase, I receive a small commission at no extra charge to you.

 Enjoy these fun bilingual books for kids, including picture books and early readers.
+Be sure to also check out these board books in Spanish!

 Nothing says summer like paletas (popsicles).
 Paletero Man is a tribute to these cool summer treats as well as to the generosity of the Paletero Man that sells them.
 This new picture book is filled the vibrant colors and flavors of paletas, including so many that we love (cherry, melon, and strawberry!) and some I didn’t know (corn??)
 We already love the music of Lucky Diaz, who has won multiple Latin Grammys and has been nominated for an Emmy six times.
 (See my review of his band’s last album, Buenos Diaz, and watch for their next one,